 gdal_calc.py --calc "abs(A)" --format GTiff --type Float32 -A /tmp/abs2.tif --A_band 1 --outfile /tmp/abs2_gdal.tif

 sqrt("[email protected]"^2) in the QGIS Raster Calculator.

-#2 Updated by Adriaan van Natijne 11 months ago
+#2 Updated by Adriaan van Natijne about 1 year ago

 Alessandro Pasotti wrote:

 That said, it is important for us to know if the issue was found with that option on or off because the code paths are different.

 On my machine OpenCL was switched off (and can't be enabled due to missing drivers).

 I have since installed QGIS 3.6.2, which did not solve the issue.